alphalon/kotlin-scripting/README.md

 ### Interactive Session

-Use the `-i` option with `ko` to start an interactive session.
+Use `ko -i <command>` to start an interactive session.
 Your script dependencies will be on the classpath but you'll have to import the types as you need them.
-To get started playing with this library:
+Only one import statement is required to get started playing with this library:

 ```kotlin
 import io.alphalon.kotlin.scripting.*